Orton, Peterborough: Orton Malborne

 Similar in character to Orton Goldhay, this area was also created from the mid-1970s and lies along the dedicated bus route leading to the city centre.
 There are local shops at Herlington and Eldern, both of which had pubs, The Dragonfly and The Eldern (formerly The Shire Horse).
 Only the former remains open, the latter having been sold and converted to homes.

 There is a purpose-built community centre at Herlington.
 A second community centre that looks like a 3-storey end of terrace house with attached hall at 156 Leighton was closed by the City Council and sold for private housing in 2009.

 In the period since October 1976, five church congregations have met in the area.
 Christian Presence was first, established as an Anglican and later Methodist plant in a community house and later at Leighton Community Centre before moving to Herlington Community Centre in 2009.
 The latter has also been home to the Life Tabernacle Apostolic Church, and the building was also used by another Christian Fellowship in the 1980s.
 Nearby is the purpose-built St.Luke's Roman Catholic church.
 The Orton Gospel Hall is at the east end of Malborne Way.

 There is a primary school at Leighton and one at nearby Winyates also serves the Malborne area.
 Herlington has a pre-school.
 The Lime Academy educational trust has a campus hub for children on Malborne Way built on the site of The Tunnel Adventure Playground.

 Orton Northgate

 The latest addition to 'the Ortons' and the fastest growing, Orton Northgate previously formed part of the East of England Showground site.

 Orton Northgate's local Anglican church is St Andrew's, Alwalton.

 Orton Southgate

-This is mainly a business area containing offices and factories, including ComparetheMarket.com, NCR, Amazon, XL Displays, Yodal and others.
+This is mainly a business area containing offices and factories, including Compare the Market, NCR, Amazon, XL Displays, Yodal and others.
 It also contains a housing area centred on Dunblane Drive, which was partly built by Persimmon Homes around 1995, and added to by a small group of David Wilson Homes in around 1997.

 The East of England Showground sold off some of its land to developers to expand the housing towards Alwalton, linking Dunblane Drive with Loch Lomond Way.
 However, there was a moratorium on building in October 2008, and as of February 2010 the site remained dormant.